agnos-ai/reactive-sparql/README.md

 the newly inserted triples.

-* `mergeGraphs = true` will perform a HTTP PUT operation, which merges the content of the graph being sent with the graph that is already in the triple store
+* `mergeGraphs = true` will perform a HTTP PUT operation, which merges the content of the graph being sent with the graph that is already in the triple store;
-* `mergeGraphs = false` is the DEFAULT option will perform a HTTP POST operation, which replacecs the content of the graph being sent with the graph that is already in the triple store.
+* `mergeGraphs = false` is the DEFAULT option and will perform a HTTP POST operation, which replaces the content of the graph with the one being sent over.

 If no graph is specified, the insert will use the DEFAULT graph in the triple store.